agraubert/agutil/README.md

   Returns _value_ unchaged, but increments the `status_bar` by 1.
 Useful for updating a bar in list certain comprehensions where `status_bar.iter` is infeasible.

+### agutil.parallel (module)
+The following change has been made to the `agutil.parallel` module:
+* The WORKERTYPE constants, `WORKERTYPE_THREAD` and `WORKERTYPE_PROCESS`, have been
+updated to reference the actual worker classes, `ThreadWorker` and `ProcessWorker`, instead of being enumerations for the types.
+The consequence is that the parallelization decorators and dispatchers can now be given any class which follows the worker interface (see changes to dispatchers below for details)

+##### Worker Interface
+The following is a generic specification for any class which aims to provide a worker backend for the parallelization system

+* Worker(_maximum_) _(constructor)_

+  The constructor should take a _maximum_ argument which sets the maximum number of jobs which may be run at a time.
+The Worker is expected to enforce this policy and not to actively execute more jobs than the _maximum_

+* Worker.work(_func_, _\*args_, _\*\*kwargs_)

+  Queues a call to `func(*args, **kwargs)`.
+The worker is expected to handle jobs on its own in such a way that there are never more than the set _maximum_ number of active jobs.
+This method should return a callable which, when called, returns the value of `func(*args, **kwargs)` or raises the exception encountered during the execution of that call.

+* Worker.close()

+  It is expected that after calling this function, the worker should no longer accept new jobs via `work()`.
+It is up to the implementation on how this is accomplished and whether or not subsequent calls to `work()` raise an exception or return some other value.
+The worker _may_, but is not required to, call this function in `__del__()`

+* Worker.is_alive()

+  This function should return `True` before `close()` has been called, and `False` after.

+### agutil.parallel.IterDispatcher
+The following changes have been made to the `agutil.parallel.IterDispatcher` class:
+* The _workertype_ argument to the constructor may now be any object which follows the worker interface above.
+It still defaults to a `ThreadWorker`
+* Added `Iterdispatcher.dispatch` as the preferred method for operating the dispatcher, but operates identically to `IterDispatcher.run`

+##### API
+* IterDispatcher(_func_, \*_args_, _maximum_=15, _workertype_=WORKERTYPE_THREAD, \*\*_kwargs_): _(constructor)_

+  Constructs a new `IterDispatcher` (similar to the old `Dispatcher` object).
+  _func_ is the function to be run in the background. _maximum_ is the maximum number of background workers that will be allowed to run at once. _workertype_ sets the type of workers that will be used (threads or processes) and can be any class which follows the Worker interface, but it is recommended that you use `ThreadWorker` or `ProcessWorker` (provide the class name as the parameter, do not provide a class instance).
+  The remaining _args_ and _kwargs_ should match the call signature of _func_, except that instead of providing single arguments, you should provide **iterables** of arguments (and keyword arguments).
+The iterables will be used to dispatch workers in the background, in the order that arguments appear in the iterables

+* IterDispatcher.run()
+* IterDispatcher.dispatch()

+  Begins the execution of the function and returns a **generator**.
+Once this method is called, the `IterDispatcher` will begin pulling arguments out of the argument iterables provided in the constructor and start dispatching workers up to the maximum allowed number.
+The generator will yield results from the background workers **in the order calls were dispatched**, not in the order that workers finish.
+If an exception is raised during one of the background calls to the function, the `IterDispatcher` will raise that exception when it is time to yield the result from that particular execution.
+If an exception is raised (either by a background worker, or by the `IterDispatcher` itself) the `IterDispatcher` will halt, and no more work will be completed.

+### agutil.parallel.DemandDispatcher
+The following change has been made to the `agutil.parallel.DemandDispatcher` class:
+* The _workertype_ argument to the constructor may now be any object which follows the worker interface above.
+It still defaults to a `ThreadWorker`

+##### API
+* DemandDispatcher(_func_, _maximum_=15, _workertype_=WORKERTYPE_THREAD): _(constructor)_

+  Constructs a new `DemandDispatcher`. _func_ is the function to be executed and _maximum_ is the maximum number of background workers which can be executed at one time. _workertype_ sets the type of workers that will be used (threads or processes) and can be any class which follows the Worker interface, but it is recommended that you use `ThreadWorker` or `ProcessWorker` (provide the class name as the parameter, do not provide a class instance).